2025-2026 Executive Board

 Shipment Coordinator / Treasurer

-Karyna is a junior majoring in Biology, Health, and Society.
+Alyx is a Freshman majoring in Gender and Health and Biology, Health, and Society.